 Georgia Military College awards three associate degrees with concentrations in multiple disciplines: the Associate of Arts, the Associate of Science, and the Associate of Applied Science.
 Each degree includes a core curriculum composed of transferable courses in the humanities, natural sciences, mathematics/technology, and the social sciences.
 Programs of instruction concentrate on developing associate degree-level skills and knowledge needed by students who are preparing to transfer to four-year colleges and universities or who need associate degree credentials to enter and advance in selected career fields.
-Additionally, for students with an associate of applied science degree (or the requisite number of technical/occupational credit hours), GMC offers a curriculum designed to support student attainment of a Bachelor of Applied Science degree.
+Additionally, GMC also offers a curriculum designed to support student attainment of a Bachelor of Applied Science degree.
 Unique within the state of Georgia, Georgia Military College is authorized by 1980 Public Law to host a U.S. Army-conducted and funded "Early Commissioning Program (ECP)."
-GMC student/cadets who satisfactorily complete the academic and military requirements of the ECP program may be appointed upon graduating from GMC at the end of two years as reserve officers in the Army in the grade of Second Lieutenant.
+GMC students/cadets who satisfactorily complete the academic and military requirements of the ECP program may be appointed upon graduating from GMC at the end of two years as reserve officers in the Army in the grade of Second Lieutenant.

 Georgia Military College believes in concurrently developing the intellect and elevating the character of its students.
-Each course of study includes a component that focuses on developing ethical and critical thinking skills.
+Each course of study includes a component that focuses on developing ethical, leadership and critical thinking skills.
 The blending of a learning-based curriculum with an Ethics-Across-the-Curriculum focus provides a unique educational experience for every GMC student.
 The aim of this blending is to produce learners who are contributing citizens - citizens who are equipped and committed to making a difference in the communities where they live, work, and study.
 The continuation of this historic character-based focus from its 1879 beginnings is a distinguishing characteristic of this twenty-first century educational institution, which is Georgia Military College.